hashicorp/terraform-provider-azurerm/website/docs/d/function_app.html.markdown

 * `connection_string` - An `connection_string` block as defined below.

+* `custom_domain_verification_id` - An identifier used by App Service to perform domain ownership verification via TXT record.

 * `default_hostname` - The default hostname associated with the Function App.

 * `enabled` - Is the Function App enabled?